aryeelab/hichipper/README.md

       test_sample2:
        - bam/t_1_hg19.bwt2merged.bam bam/t_2_hg19.bwt2merged.bam
    ```
+  Note: This file is available as `example.yaml` in the `hichipper/tests` directory.

   In this example, the `test_sample1` sample is defined the `t_1_hg19.bwt2merged.bam` and `t_2_hg19.bwt2merged.bam` which
   where output files from [HiC-Pro](https://github.com/nservant/HiC-Pro).
 Any `.bam` files from Hi-C preprocessing
   software should be valid input.
 For maintaining a small memory footprint, `test_sample2` is defined as by the same `.bam` files.